We may earn income from links in this post. Please read this Disclosure for details.

 - Grilling fish adds a smoky flavour that nicely complements the sweetness of summer peaches.

 - It takes around 15 minutes to make this dish which means less time in the kitchen.
+And much like a seafood boil, it’s also not messy which means less clean-up time.
 That’s always a good thing on sunny summer days when you want to be outdoors!

 - For the ultimate in convenience you can make the salsa up to five days in advance.
 Store it covered in the refrigerator and then bring it to room temperature when ready to serve.
 Because the peaches are cooked they won’t oxidize and turn brown.